 Washington, D.C.
 Office

 Mark Davies is Former Co-Chair of the Firm’s nationwide Supreme Court and Appellate Practice Group.
 His practice focuses on litigation matters for technology companies, particularly ones that lead the world in hardware and software innovation.
 He is experienced in the Federal Circuit, the D.C.
 Circuit, other federal and state appellate courts, and the U.S. Supreme Court.
 He also develops trial court legal strategy, presents policy arguments to regulatory agencies, and advises on complex global disputes.

-Mark has special expertise at the Federal Circuit.
-Legal 500 reports, “prominent in the high-tech field, Mark Davies…is praised for his ‘unparalleled Federal Circuit experience.’”
-He is the author of the “user manual” for Federal Circuit appeals, Patent Appeals: The Elements of Effective Advocacy in the Federal Circuit (LexisNexis® Intellectual Property Law and Strategy Series, November 2017) .
 His cases have involved virtually every area of patent law, as well as copyright, trade secret, and trademark law.
-Mark’s practice has a particular focus on cutting-edge legal issues of particular importance to high-technology clients, including issues such as agency deference, design patents, international damages, sovereign immunity and standard setting.
+Mark’s practice has a particular focus on cutting-edge legal issues of particular importance to high-technology clients, including novel issues such as patent damages, standard setting, and artificial intelligence.